AleHenestroza/ensolvers-challenge/README.md

 ## Requirements

-To run this application, you need to install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
+To run this application, you need to have installed [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

 ## Run the App